Creating a Realistic Travel Budget: What You Need to Consider

 There’s a good chance you will already know how long your trip can be, usually however long you can get off work.
 But if you’re flexible in how long you’re going for, it may be worth playing around with your trip length.
 Not only can you find better flight deals if you change your dates (even 1 day can make a huge difference), but you can also look into discount deals with your accommodation for stays over a certain length.
 For example, many Airbnbs will have a discount if you stay over a week or a month, so adding a few days to your trip could actually save you money!

-Leaving Sydney and getting our last glimpse of home for a while
+Our last glimpse of Sydney for a while!

 Transit Time